gdotgordon/site_word_freq/README.md

 will only take a few seconds.

-That said, I've added handlers for SIGINT and SIGTERM, so that upon receipt of those signals, the exisiting work-in-process is drained, and the results up to that point are displayed.
+That said, I've added handlers for SIGINT and SIGTERM, so that upon receipt of those signals, the exisiting work-in-progress is drained, and the results up to that point are displayed.

 Architecturally it uses the following elements: